-As I have mentioned, many “lingua francas” emerged naturally in history, and rarely ever replaced other languages.
+As I have mentioned, many “lingua francas” emerged naturally in history, and rarely ever replaced or killed other languages.
 The trading language of the Mediterranean called “Lingua Franca” never replaced other local languages or dialects.
 Chinese outside of China, Malay, Swahili, while being widely understood well beyond the borders of their native speakers, didn’t replace local dialects.

 The goal needs to be precise: a “lingua franca” is an “alternative means of communication”.
 Not a new “unified world” thing.
 By the way, another name for such a language is “international auxiliary language”.
 Auxiliary.

 I actually make the point that providing a constructed language to the world as a lingua franca is actually saving languages rather than endangering them.
 If you are speaking Cherokee today, you could just learn the easy lingua franca along with Cherokee, rather than having to study English.
 Because of this, some countries like some parts of Switzerland as well as Finland are actually switching fully to English, ditching their own language.
 Which I personally find catastrophic.
 To keep the diversity, we need a very easy access to the lingua franca.

 Enough spoken of existing languages.
 In the next part, we will focus on constructed languages: conlangs.